What is Dobson’s Model of Classroom Management?

 When this happens in your classroom, then your classroom environment will not be democratic enough to propel effective teaching and learning.
 Especially if there is no degree of freedom and choice in your classroom, the entire atmosphere of the class will be affected negatively.

 In summary, the principles of this model don’t support the development of classroom democracy.
-That is student freedom and choice is considered, under this model, to be challenging the authority of teachers and promotes rebellion.
-With this, democracy is not possible in a Dobson’s classroom.
+That is student freedom and choice are considered, under this model, to be challenging the authority of teachers and promoting rebellion.
+With this, democracy is not possible in Dobson’s classroom.

 Public Opinion on the Use of Punishment